 6. Repeat steps 3 to 5 for all your photos until your design board looks exactly how you like it to.

 - Look for images with simple or plain white backgrounds.
 They’re much easier to remove with a tool like Adobe’s free online background remover tool.
+If you have Canva Pro or Teams you can use the Canva background remover tool.

 - To really visualize how your space will look, arrange the photos on your design board in the way the room will be arranged, and in approximate proportions.
 For example, put the rug under the bed, and the nightstand beside the bed.
 If the walls are large and will be fairly blank, make the paint color swatch on your mood board large to illustrate the expanse of the walls.